 Don’t get bogged down with complicated communications

 These days everyone wants interactions to be quick, precise, and as non-disruptive as possible.
-Being able to send quick alerts or ping across a notification will speed things along immensely, as it helps keep customers informed, and engineers up-to-date with the latest goings on.
+Being able to send quick alerts or ping across a notification will speed things along immensely, as it helps keep customers informed, and engineers up-to-date with the latest goings-on.

-For example, when it comes to customers, being sent an automatic service reminder a few weeks ahead of a service is a great way to build on your relationship with them, and when worded well, it clearly acts as a helpful nudge (rather than a demanding prod) to remind them to book a service with you.
+For example, when it comes to customers, being sent an automatic service reminder a few weeks ahead of a job is a great way to build on your relationship with them, and when worded well, it clearly acts as a helpful nudge (rather than a demanding prod) to remind them to book a service with you.

 With such methods, you can happily keep customers informed and highlight that you have their best interests at heart.
 It demonstrates that you’re working diligently to keep their assets in good-nick and working well.

 "In fact," reports HubSpot "73% of customers say they stay loyal to brands because of friendly customer service reps.” - HubSpot.

 Not only that, but any good software means that even when automating messages, you can still and customise them to feel personal to the customer.